mikkosyrja/kuxaku/README.md

 Copy or clone the repository and run kuxaku.py.
 It prints locations to console and creates simple map kuxaku.png to output subdirectory.

+### Solar System Map

+Map shows positions of Jupiter, inner planets, important stations and selected asteroids (largest, heaviest or otherwise significant).
+For planets and colonized asteroids partial future orbits are displayed as dots separated by one month interval.

+### Communication Delay

+xxx

+### Travel Time

+xxx

 ## Ephemerides data

 Following data files are dowloaded from <https://naif.jpl.nasa.gov/pub/naif/generic_kernels/spk/>: